 Because the Turkey Ramen (or any Ramen) is started with a long cooking stock or bone broth as it’s sometimes called, the Turkey Ramen is incredibly silky, luscious and rich and because that stock is fortified with classic Asian flavors (or in this case, classic Asian and a bit of American tossed in) it’s not just rich but aromatic.
 The idea might be a fresh & fun Turkey Ramen but this is serious Ramen underneath it all.

-And while the Turkey Ramen Broth is the essence of the Ramen, it’s the garnishes make it so much fun.
+And while the broth is the essence of the Ramen, it’s the garnishes make it so much fun.
 I listed about a dozen to pick and choose from, so add what you like from the list, and if your favorite Ramen garnishes aren’t included feel free to add your own.
 We all love picking and choosing from the garnishes!
 That’s the best part.
 Any extra garnishes get tossed into the next evening’s salad.

 Making Turkey Ramen:

 I didn’t do much changing to the recipe but I did manage the recipe as I do with most of the soups made from Chicken or Turkey Broth.
 I make up my usual big pot of rich turkey stock and then divvy it up for a couple of different recipes.
 So that means I just took the few cups (8 cups) of stock and then simmered that portion with the Asian spices.
 You can do the same with homemade or storebought stock if you don’t just happen to have a turkey carcass laying around.

 Because I started with the Homemade Turkey Stock, some of the ingredients from Chef Lee’s recipe aren’t added since they were already used in that initial stock.
 Bonus, huh, for a little quicker and a little easier.